IQSS/datafest/02_Github_Desktop.md

 <img src="img/repo_on_github.png" width="700" align="center">

-> You can also have a fully local repository, without a remote "synced" one on Github.
+> You can also have a fully local repository, without a remote "synced" one on GitHub.
 > If you would like to initialize such a repository with this intention pick the "Local Only" option under "Init".

 ***